Beach Getaway Guide

 from Pune

 Once you descend the Chorla Ghat and enter Goa, you will start seeing small Goan eateries and bars.
 If you are dying for a beer after the long drive, technically you could stop here.
-But honestly, you are 60-90 minutes from your hotel at this point — most people prefer to push through and get that first drink at the beach rather than the roadside.
+But you are still 60-90 minutes from your hotel at this point, and most people prefer to push through and get that first drink at the beach rather than the roadside.

 What Time Should You Leave Pune?